OthankQ/100-days-of-code/r1-log.md

 ### R1D80
 Learned how to get access to nested JSX tag with {props.children}.
 Practiced knowing when to refactor one React component into multiple components.
 Got an understanding of when to use one type of component over the other.

+### R1D81
+Learned to use state in a class based React component and passing them as props to have them rendered differently depending on the state.
+Also Learned about three main component lifecycle methods.